mborgerson/xdia/README.md

 ## Cross-platform Support

-The main application, `xdia.exe`, is a native Windows command-line application, but the project also includes xdia-loader (`xdialdr`) which can load and run `xdia.exe` on Linux. xdia-loader is a minimal loader and compatibility layer, like [Wine](https://www.winehq.org/) but focused only on running `xdia.exe` and its dependencies.
+The main application, `xdia.exe`, is a native Windows command-line application, but the project also includes `xdialdr` (xdia loader) which can load and run `xdia.exe` on Linux. `xdialdr` is a minimal loader and compatibility layer, like [Wine](https://www.winehq.org/) but focused only on running `xdia.exe` and its dependencies.

-In combination with xdia-loader, the [Blink](https://github.com/jart/blink) emulator can be used to run xdia.exe on other operating systems and architectures, including macOS on Apple Silicon.
+In combination with `xdialdr`, the [Blink](https://github.com/jart/blink) emulator can be used to run `xdia.exe` on other operating systems and architectures, including macOS on Apple Silicon.

 ## Usage

 `xdia.exe /path/to/your.pdb`

-or, if using xdia-loader:
+or, if using xdialdr:

 `xdialdr /path/to/your.pdb`